 What Is a Business Divestiture?

-Business divestiture is the process of getting rid of business assets for a variety of reasons.
-Business assets can be product lines or services, subsidiaries, assets like business property, or an entire business.
+Business divestiture is the process of getting rid of business assets, including product lines, services, subsidiaries, business property, or even an entire business.

 Types of Business Divestitures

 Businesses get rid of assets all the time, for a variety of reasons.
-Some of the most common reasons why businesses divest themselves of assets are:
+Some of the most common reasons why businesses divest themselves of assets include:

 Selling subsidiaries.
 Some businesses have gathered up other smaller businesses as subsidiaries.
 Selling or spinning off a subsidiary might make sense if the business decides the subsidiary isn't working well or if the subsidiary business doesn't fit well with the rest of the company.